project-89/.github/profile/README.md

 ### What the framework provides

-**A universal death threshold.** From BKT (Berezinskii-Kosterlitz-Thouless) criticality and concentration of measure on high-dimensional spheres, the theory derives a single dimensionless number — $\tau = 0.96 / \sqrt{d}$ — that separates living components from dead ones in any coupled system.
+**A universal death threshold.** From BKT (Berezinskii-Kosterlitz-Thouless) criticality and concentration of measure on high-dimensional spheres, the theory derives a single dimensionless number — τ = 0.96 / √d — that separates living components from dead ones in any coupled system.
 The same critical ratio governs bond death on the lattice and dead attention heads in a neural network.

 **A learning rule derived from physics.** The Coherent Learning Rule (CLR) adjusts coupling strengths between oscillators based on local coherence measurement.
 It requires no external loss function.
 It is provably convergent.
 And it produces intelligent behavior in systems that have never seen a gradient.